JakeSteam/blog-programming/_drafts/2025-10-11-automating-steam-trading-cards.md

 ### Logging in

-Since Idle Master Extended needs to join games and monitor cards on your behalf, it needs to use your login token.
+Since Idle Master Extended needs to join games and monitor card drops on your behalf, it needs to use your login token.
 This is obviously a risk, consider your own risk tolerance before proceeding.
 For me, it's worth it, due to the reasons listed previously.

-To find them:
+To find these details:

 1. Go to <https://steamcommunity.com>.
 2. Open the developer console (`F12`, or "More tools" -> "Developer tools" in Chrome).